jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

     !!! note "The `<link>` Tag in HTML"
         The <link> tag in HTML is used to link external resources, such as CSS stylesheets, to a document.
 Found in the `<head>` section, it specifies the relationship `rel="stylesheet"` and the path `href="path/to/style.css"` to the external file, facilitating the separation of content and style.

-6. In VS Code, Open your style.css file and paste the following snippet
+6. In VS Code, Open your style.css file and paste the following snippet.

     ??? abstract "Code Snippet"
         ```html